Los Angeles Police Department: Vehicles

-The LAPD operates a wide variety of police cars, primarily the Ford Police Interceptor Utility, Ford Crown Victoria Police Interceptor, and Dodge Charger, with limited numbers of the Ford Police Interceptor Sedan, Chevrolet Impala, Dodge Challenger and Chevrolet Tahoe/Suburban, among an assortment of other models.
+Motor Transport Division manages a fleet of more than 4,700 LAPD vehicles.
+The fleet includes marked and unmarked patrol vehicles, motorcycles, vans, trucks, buses, four-wheel-drive vehicles, armored rescue vehicles, bomb-disposal vehicles, mobile command posts, and vehicles for the dive, mounted, and canine units.

+The department's patrol fleet has changed over time.
+Ford Police Interceptor Utility SUVs are now common in marked patrol service.
+Earlier fleets included large numbers of Ford Crown Victoria Police Interceptor sedans, Dodge Chargers, Ford Police Interceptor Sedans, Chevrolet Impalas, and other models.
+Crown Victorias and several other discontinued sedans that once dominated the fleet should be treated as historical vehicles rather than the department's current primary patrol cars.

 The LAPD has one of the oldest and largest police motorcycle units in the world, celebrating its 100th anniversary in 2009 with 304 motor officers on its rolls at that time.
 The fleet currently consists primarily of BMW R1200RT-P and Harley-Davidson FLHP motorcycles.

 The LAPD SWAT's primary vehicle is the Lenco BearCat.
 In the early 1980s, the LAPD obtained two Cadillac Gage Commandos from the U.S. Department of Energy, in preparation for security for the city's hosting of the 1984 Summer Olympics.
 They were used as battering rams to breach structures and buildings inhabited by hostile occupants.
-They saw action in the 1997 North Hollywood shootout, but have since been retired.
+They saw action in the 1997 North Hollywood shootout but have since been retired.